10x-Engineers/riscv-ci-partners/mkdocs_src/docs/Software_Developer_Guide.md

 For integrating user repository with Cloud-V, there is a GitHub app which users can install in their repository.
 The purpose of creating the app and publishing it for users is that, GitHub app has all the permissions already set up.
 So, when a user installs GitHub app, the app automatically sets up all the permissions for the user's repository.

-When a user creates a multibranch pipeline in this way, it triggers a python program which uses API calls to configure the repository in Cloud-V CI dashboard.

 Following is the procedure for installing and integrating the repository with Cloud-V github app and for creating the CI pipeline in Cloud-V dashboard.